-It’s my first week back at the office for 2020 after some rest and relaxation from a three-week skiing vacation.
+It’s my first week back at the office after some rest and relaxation from a three-week skiing vacation.

 In between gliding through groomers, dodging trees in the glades and sipping on mulled wine at après, I had a lot of time to reflect.
 To say the past year was challenging personally and professionally is an understatement.